A Content Refresh Workflow for Small Content Teams

 Who should own content refresh work?

 A solo blogger can own the full workflow.
-In a small team, one person should choose URLs and measure impact, while writers or editors handle page updates.
-Avoid splitting ownership so much that pages sit half-finished.
+In a small team, one person should choose URLs and measure results, while a writer or editor handles the page update.
+Keep ownership clear so pages do not sit half-finished.

 Do I need a full SEO platform for this workflow?

 Not necessarily.
 For single-page refresh work, GSC plus a page-level audit tool is often enough.
-Use heavier SEO platforms when you need portfolio-level planning, link data, or broad research workflows.
+Use heavier SEO platforms when you need portfolio-level planning, broad research workflows, or shared editorial operations.

 Related resources